 Tranquility.
 The absence of demand or the pressure to do anything while relishing the feeling of doing nothing.

 Anger.
 Anger is frustrated desire, or when we think things should be different than they are.
-Regulating anger rather than suppressing or expressing it is crucial for the health of our mind.
-Holding onto anger diminishes joy and spirit, and externalizing anger reduces our ability to effect change and connection.
+Regulating anger rather than suppressing or expressing it is crucial for a healthy mind.
+Holding onto anger diminishes joy and spirit, and externalizing anger reduces connection and our ability to effect change.

 Contempt.
-Contempt is when we believe others are incapable of change, and we put them beneath us in an attempt to feel better about ourselves.
+Contempt is believing others are incapable of change while putting them beneath us in an attempt to feel better about ourselves.
 According to John and Julie Gottman, “contempt is perhaps the most corrosive force in marriage.”

 Disgust.
 Disgust is trying to avoid being poisoned by something or someone.
 Once we dehumanize others, it’s easier to justify harming them.

 Dehumanization.
-Demonizing others to make them seem less than human and therefore not worthy of being treated humanely.
+Demonizing others to make them seem less than human and therefore not worthy of being treated with kindness and compassion.

 Hate.
-A combination of emotions, including repulsion, anger, fear, disgust, and contempt where lack of contact strengthens these feelings.
+A combination of emotions, including repulsion, anger, fear, disgust, and contempt.
+Lack of contact strengthens these feelings.
 Hate crimes are generally perpetrated against people for who they are, not what they’ve done.

 Self-Righteousness.
-It is believing that our beliefs and behaviors are correct.
-This thinking tends to be black and white, closed-minded, inflexible, intolerant of ambiguity, and less likely to consider other’s opinions.
+Self-righteousness is believing that our beliefs and behaviors are correct.
+This thinking tends to be black and white, closed-minded, inflexible, intolerant of ambiguity, and less likely to consider others' opinions.

 Pride.
-Pride is a feeling of pleasure or celebration related to effort or accomplishments.
+Pride is a feeling of pleasure or celebration related to effort or accomplishment.
 Authentic pride and feeling good about our accomplishments is healthy.